-Last week, Florida Man issued an Executive Order to ban new immigrant visas in the United States for 60 days.
+Last week, Trump issued an Executive Order to ban new immigrant visas in the United States for 60 days.
 The following is a statement from Juan Cartagena, President and General Counsel at LatinoJustice PRLDEF:

 This executive order is a step backwards akin to “Operation Wetback,” a dark time when the United States government deported thousands of U.S. citizens with Mexican roots.
 We at LatinoJustice PRLDEF unequivocally denounce this executive order and call upon Congress to use this time to make sure that all immigrant communities are protected from aggressive immigration enforcement.